 “Alright then,” I stated.
 “We’ll start with seniority and flag anyone who is quitting or getting fired.
 We’ll work our way back from there.”

 Dawn was not satisfied.
 “We’re missing something.
 Somehow someone had access to files that showed our assassination of Brian Walton.”

 Mr. Coleman shrugged.
-“All things being equal they must have hacked our system somehow.
+“All things being equal, they must have hacked our system somehow.
 I’ll have our programmers look for any signs of infiltration.”
-Coleman stood waved us towards the door.
-“C’mon, the sooner you get to this the sooner you’ll be done.”
+Coleman stated as he stood, waving us towards the door.
+“C’mon, the sooner you get to this, the sooner you’ll be done.”

 Her hologram locked eyes with me.
 “I need to talk to you now.
 I’m at your place,” Dawn’s head dimmed into nothingness.
 That was strange.
 Dawn is usually more talkative on the phone.

 Staring out the window I watched the pedestrians walking in their raincoats and umbrellas.
 It was raining just enough to be a nuisance.
 The cold wind off the coast didn’t help.
 It was a dark grey day.
-What little sunlight that got through the clouds would disappear in about an hour, with the sunset.
+What little sunlight that penetrated the heavy dark clouds, would disappear in about an hour with the sunset.